-

 All of these additional potential revenue points are averaged out based on previous and project customer behaviors to calculate LTV.

-3. Road assumes perfect attribution
+3. ROAS assumes perfect attribution

 By the very nature of the ratio (revenue over ad spend), ROAS makes a direct connection between your ad spending and customer purchases.
 However, we all know that relationships aren't so direct.